 - Someone committed to expanding the time and energy necessary to help a student stay on the right track.

 - Someone who wants to make a difference in the life of a young person by just being a friend.

 How to Become a Mentor

 1. Mentor's Responsibilities

-The Youth Motivator meets one-to-one with an elementary, middle, or high school student at least 30 minutes a week for a minimum of 12 weeks during school.
+The Youth Motivator meets one-to-one with an elementary, middle or high school student approximately 30 minutes a week for a minimum of 12 weeks during school.